shenef/Boktai-Speedrunning/src/zoktai/any.md

 Proceed through the ↙️ exit, then the last exit at the bottom.
 Proceed through the ↗️ exit, then again in the same direction.

-In the room with the ghouls, open this hidden chest:
+In the room with the Zombies, open this hidden chest:
 ![](./assets/images/city_chest_1.webp)

-After the cutscene, go through the narrow passage to break the wooden block, then push the iron block.
+After the cutscene, refill health with moonbugs, go through the narrow passage to break the wooden block, then push the iron block.
 Backtrack through the narrow passage and proceed through the ↖️ exit.

 Proceed through the second door, use ![][icon_mouse] Mouse to proceed and activate the lever, then take the stairs.
 Proceed through the ↙️ exit, then take the stairs.
 Use ![][icon_bat] Bat to go through the window.

+In the room with the three Gusts, fly into the center of the room before un-transforming.
+Take a couple of steps to distract the Gusts and cluster them in the center of the room.
+Kill them whilst using no element, **take great care on these packs as you will die very easily.**

-After the room with mummies, use ![][icon_mouse] Mouse on the elevator to proceed and push a block.
+Use ![][icon_mouse] Mouse on the elevator to proceed and push a block.
 Backtrack and take the elevator without being shapeshifted.
-Use ![][icon_bat] Bat to go over the water, get the ![][icon_circle_key] key.
+Use ![][icon_bat] Bat to go over the water and proceed through the door.

+Knock on the central wall to distract the Gusts, then use ![][icon_bat] Bat to fly to the ![][icon_circle_key] key without taking footsteps.
+Kill the Gusts using no element to reach **Lvl 16**.

 Backtrack and proceed through the ↘️ exit, then go through the first door to backtrack to where you first used ![][icon_mouse] Mouse.
-Take the stairs and open the locked door, then proceed down the ↙️ stairs.
+Take the stairs and open the locked door.

+Kill the two Gusts, then proceed down the ↙️ stairs.
-Once outside, proceed through the ↖️ exit nearby, use ![][icon_bat] Bat to go over the water, then go through the door.
+Once outside, proceed through the ↖️ exit nearby.
+Use ![][icon_bat] Bat to go over the water, then go through the door.

-Use ![][icon_bat] Bat on the elevator and go through the window, then proceed through the first exit to push a block.
+Refill energy on the Solar Station, then use ![][icon_bat] Bat on the elevator and go through the window.
+Proceed through the first exit, then go downstairs and through the ↘️ door to push a block.

 Backtrack inside but do not take the stairs, proceed through the ↙️ exit instead.